j4mie/idiorm/README.markdown

 [http://j4mie.github.com/idiormandparis/](http://j4mie.github.com/idiormandparis/)

+---
+### Feature complete

+Idiorm is now considered to be feature complete as of version 1.4.0.
+Whilst it will continue to be maintained with bug fixes there will be no further new features added.

+---

 A lightweight nearly-zero-configuration object-relational mapper and fluent query builder for PHP5.

 Tested on PHP 5.2.0+ - may work on earlier versions with PDO and the correct database drivers.